pozsarzs/modshell/document/INSTALL.md

 ## Installation from source package

-Lazarus LCL units are required to compile XModShell and FreePascal compiler is required to compile both of them programs.
+Lazarus LCL units are required to compile XModShell and FreePascal compiler is required to compile all programs.

 > [!IMPORTANT]
 > On DOS and Windows operating systems, FreePascal's BIN directory contains the